AnantaSingh/WeatherApp/README.md

-Dynamic Weather App
+# Dynamic Weather App

-A beautifully designed SwiftUI weather app that leverages the CoreLocation framework to dynamically fetch and display real-time weather data based on the user’s location.
+A SwiftUI weather app that leverages the CoreLocation framework to dynamically fetch and display real-time weather data based on the user’s location.

-🌟 Features
+## 🌟 Features

 Dynamic Weather Updates: Automatically fetches weather data for the user's current location.